-The rotational lunge with banded row using single arm should begin with good posture to avoid injury.
+The rotational lunge with banded rows using a single arm should begin with good posture to avoid injury.
 Brace the spine by drawing your lower abdomen inward.
 Your core muscles should be activated to support your posture as you perform the exercise.

-If any pain is experienced, immediately stop the rotational lunge with banded row using single arm.
+If any pain is experienced, immediately stop the rotational lunge with a banded row using a single arm.

 Beginning Rotational Lunge With Row

 1. Step into a lunge and extend your arms to chest height in front of you.
 Maintain a straight back with your core supported and your feet pointed forward.